INeizvestnaya/To-do-list/README.md

 ## Database snapshot

-Data in this firebase project in stored in Firestore Database in "tasks" collection.
+Data in this firebase project in stored in Firestore Database which is noSQL database.
+There are collections and docs.

+The main collection is "users".
+It has documents for every user who is registered in the app and has tasks.

+The user document has "tasks" subcollection which stores all tasks of the user, divided by days.

-Collection includes docs for every days which have tasks.
-DOcs are named as days DD.MM.YYYY.
+It has documents for every day which has tasks.

 Each doc contains fields named as tasks names which contains descriptions of the tasks in the "description" field and "done" fields.

-There are 3 actions in database.
+There are 4 actions in database.
 They are stored in utils/firestoreActions.js file

 ### toggleCheckTask